 I started this blog to showcase my professional writing.
-But soon that felt too limiting — because I write for my own pleasure too, and also enjoy taking photos.
-So while many of the posts here now feature my personal interests and projects, I hope they’ll still convey my dedication to saying things well and my passion for storytelling.
+But soon that felt limiting — because I write for my own pleasure too, and also enjoy taking photos.
+So while many of the posts here now feature my personal interests and projects, I hope they’ll still convey my passion for storytelling and my dedication to saying things well.

 Favorite pastime: Traveling.
 It’s like a giant reset button because it gets me out of my comfort zone and fills my senses with new input.
 Plus, I love learning about history and other cultures.

 Other hobbies: Collecting (quotes, rocks, seeds, stamps, stories).
 Raising bonsai.
 Hiking.
 Journaling.
 Daydreaming.
 Learning languages.
 Reading.
 Wandering aimlessly.

 Worst job: Stamping the price inside textbooks at a discount bookstore.
 It taught me the value of my time, and the importance of meaningful work.

 Dream job: Travel writer/editor.
 Alas, that market is saturated — so I do it anyway for my own enjoyment, and then post my articles here.

 First published piece: An obituary.
 (Thankfully not my own.
 Ha.)